NatassiaTavares/github-crawler/README.md

 docker-compose up
 ```

-Now we must get the database ready, for this, we shall run:
+Now we must get the database ready and run the migrations, for this, we shall run:
 ```
-docker-compose run web rake db:setup
+docker-compose run web rake db:setup docker-compose run web rake db:migrate
 ```

 The app should be running in localhost:3000.